-This collection of tasks is designed around the concept of equivalent fractions.
-Each day represents independent sets of three-part learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on your situation and access to technology and connectivity.
+This collection of tasks is designed around the concept of number to 1000, more specifically counting, number patterns, and estimating.
+Each day represents independent sets of three-part learning experiences that could function effectively as 45 minute to 1 hour session with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way depending on your situation and access to technology and connectivity.